 8 slices of white bread (crusts removed)

 2 small mozzarella bocconcini, about 3 oz each (don't use Bufala in this case, too watery.
 Fior di Latte – cow's milk mozzarella – is a better choice)

 1 glass of cold milk

 Stuff the bread with thin mozzarella slices, leaving enough margins to close the "sandwiches" by crimping the edges with a little pressure (good thing about this kind of bread is in its flexible yielding nature).
 Line up two bowls; fill one with the cold milk and the eggs, and one with flour.
 Season either one with a pinch of salt.

 Heat plenty vegetable oil in a frying pan and maintain at a lively temperature.
 When the oil is hot (ideally 180° C - 350° F), quickly plunge the sandwiches first in the milky-eggy mix, then in the flour.
 It's a messy and terribly aphrodisiac operation.
 Gently lay the sloppy sandwiches in the frying oil and keep turning until both sides are sunny golden and crisp.

 Park your piping hot fried morsels briefly on a paper towel before devouring.

-If you happen to also have a nice chilled bottle of white Falerno del Massico, you've got yourself a treat.
+If you happen to also have a nice chilled bottle of white Falerno del Massico, or better – a nice rosé – you've got yourself a treat.